Beerhood/beer-shop-ai-api/docs/sequence-diagrams/product-search-and-filtering.md

 # Sequence Diagram: Product Search and Filtering

-This diagram illustrates the process of a user searching for products and applying filters, including caching and interaction with a dedicated search engine.
+This diagram illustrates the process of a user searching for products and applying filters, including caching and direct database querying.

 ```mermaid
 sequenceDiagram